 Be patient.
 Correct their mistakes gently and lovingly.
 Give them lots of opportunities to practice.

-And if you know of any other helpful tricks to teach the proper orientation of digits 2, 3, 4, 5, 6, 7, or 9, be sure to share them below.
+If you know of any other helpful tricks to teach the proper orientation of digits 2, 3, 4, 5, 6, 7, or 9, be sure to share them below.
 My kids are always happy to try something new.